intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Overview
 ~~~~~~~~

-Returns the work-item id within the sub-group; i32 integer from 0 to subgroup_size - 1.
+Returns the work-item id within the subgroup; i32 integer from 0 to subgroup_size - 1.

 Sample code
 ===========